Chemicals and Waste Management

 - Integrate the sound management of chemicals into national development plans and policies

-- Manage chemicals of particular concern for pro-poor policies (POPs, ODS, heavy metals and others)
+- Manage chemicals of particular concern for pro-poor policies (POPs, ODS, mercury, lead, heavy metals and others)

 - Strengthen national capacities on integrated waste management, including waste prevention, reuse and recycling, and disposing a range of waste streams.